-Jacqui Roytman created the SNAP (Science.Nature.Art.Play) to Grow project in 2006, combining her passion and interest in urban agriculture and sustainability with her passion and life long commitment to teaching the arts, helping children achieve a better understanding of themselves and the world around them.
-In 2013 after Hurricane Sandy hit, she had an extraordinary opportunity to partner with several local city organizations and a private institution to found the SNAP to Grow Urban Farm and Learning Garden.
+Jacqui Roytman, created the SNAP (Science.Nature.Art.Play) to Grow project in 2006, combining her passion and interest in urban agriculture and sustainability with her passion and life long commitment to teaching the arts, helping people achieve a better understanding of themselves and the world around them.
+In March 2013 after Hurricane Sandy hit, she had an extraordinary opportunity to partner with several local city organizations and a private institution to found the SNAP to Grow Urban Farm and Learning Garden.

-She is responsible for the design, maintenance and implementation of the year round garden curriculum ( prek-5th).
-It incorporates the Journey North Citizen Science, Edible Schoolyard NYC and Life Lab curricula with a specialized STEM based, hands -component.
+Here she facilitates the creation and maintenance of the SCRF Urban Garden Classroom and indoor hydroponic/aquaponic lab.
+She is responsible for the design, maintenance and implementation of a year round garden curriculum.
+The curriculum incorporates the USA - NPN Nature's Notebook Citizen Science pedagogy, the Edible Schoolyard NYC and Life Lab garden curricula with a specialized STEAM based hands -on component.

 Jacqui is a graduate of GROW NYC FarmRoots and Beginner Farmers program

-Most of all Jacqui looks forward to bringing all of these new exciting ideas and discoveries to the SNAP to Grow Urban Farm, where each new season, she along with the fantastic team of farmers that she works with, can continue to farm the land, cook for people and teach them how to achieve the wonderful balance of growing, buying local and cooking Delicious Food!!!!!
+Most of all Jacqui looks forward to bringing all of these new exciting ideas and discoveries to the SNAP to Grow Urban Farm, where each new season, she along with the fantastic team of farm educators she hopes to continue to farm the land, cook for people and teach them how to achieve the wonderful balance of growing, buying local and cooking Delicious Food!!!!!